goodylabs/ios-dev-interview/README.md

 Clone this clean repository into your workspace, do some work and create pull request.

-Please name your branch as 'name_surname' for easly identification
+Please name your branch as 'name_surname' for easily identification

 ---
 ---